arriyaz/Bioinfo_scripts/linux/tips_and_tricks.md

 ```bash
 basename home/user/Documents/temp/myfilename.txt
 ```
-## Setting up Shortcut key to open termina in the current directory
+## Setting up Shortcut key to open terminal in the current directory
 - Create a script named as **Termina** and save it in the following PATH.
 - Then make it executable
 ```bash